ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 In this learning path, you will build a .NET 8 based web application using a self-hosted GitHub Actions Arm64 runner.
 You will deploy the application in a Azure Kubernetes Cluster, running on Microsoft Cobalt 100 based VMs.
 Self-hosted runners offer more control and flexibility in terms of infrastructure, operating systems and tools than GitHub-hosted runners.

+{{% notice Note %}}
-Note: GitHub hosted Arm64 runners are now Generally Available for certain types of users in GitHub.
+GitHub hosted Arm64 runners are now Generally Available.
 If your GitHub account is part of a Team or an Enterprise Cloud plan, you can use GitHub hosted Arm64 runners.
 Follow this [learning path](/learning-paths/cross-platform/github-arm-runners/) to understand how you can configure a GitHub managed runner.

-To create an Arm-based self-hosted runner follow this [learning path](/learning-paths/laptops-and-desktops/self_hosted_cicd_github/)
+{{% /notice %}}

 ## What is Azure Cobalt 100?